lightfox-idk/LightFox-Idk/README.md

 # Hello my name is Hugo Meira
-I'm a junior programmer
+I'm a beginner programmer.

 I started programming last year and currently i only know HTML and CSS.

-Now im currently unable to use a pc so that really slow down me because making a website using only a phone and not knowing how it behaves in other dimensions and resolutions its hard.
+## Currently Learning

+- Javascript (Maybe i can learn this one fast).

+## Currently Working with:

+Nothing Now :/

-# My Objectives
+## My Objectives:

-###  I want to master the above languages:
+###  I want to master the below languages:
 - Java
 - Python
 - Javascript